leonardr/olipy/README.md

 words from phonemes), but Markov chains are usually better when assembling sequences of words.

-markov.py was originally written by Adam "A. A." Parrish.
+markov.py was originally written by Allison "A. A." Parrish.

 gibberish.py
 ------------